CleverRaven/Cataclysm-DDA/doc/TILESET.md

 Sprites can be referenced across tilesheet directories, but they must be stored in a tilesheet directory with their size and offset.

-`"id"` can be an array of multiple game entity IDs sharing the same sprite configuration, like `"id": ["vp_door", "vp_hddoor"]`.  `"id"` game values that are used as is include terrain, furniture, items (except corpses), monsters, fields, traps.
+`"id"` can be an array of multiple game entity IDs sharing the same sprite configuration, like `"id": ["vp_door", "vp_hddoor"]`.  `"id"` game values that are used as-is include terrain, furniture, items (except corpses), monsters, fields, traps.

 #### Hardcoded IDs

 The special ID `"unknown"` provides a sprite that is displayed when an entity has no other sprite.
-Other hardcoded IDs also exist and most of them are referenced in [`src/cata_tiles.cpp`](/src/cata_tiles.cpp).
-Full list of hardcoded IDs _may_ be present in [`tools/json_tools/generate_overlay_ids.py`](/tools/json_tools/generate_overlay_ids.py) stored as `CPP_IDS` but it's updated manually and may lag behind.
+Other hardcoded IDs also exist, and most of them are referenced in [`src/cata_tiles.cpp`](/src/cata_tiles.cpp).
+A full list of hardcoded IDs _may_ be present in [`tools/json_tools/generate_overlay_ids.py`](/tools/json_tools/generate_overlay_ids.py) stored as `CPP_IDS` but it's updated manually and may lag behind.

 #### Complex IDs